allroundcoder/DesktopPhotoFrame/README.md

 * Automatic docking to outmost window corner

 ## Borderless window
-The photo window is free of borders and static buttons, to let it look like a real photo as much as possible.
-(Conflicts a bit with the name DesktopPhoto**Frame** :-) )
+The photo window is free of window decoration (e.g. borders and static buttons) to let it look like a real photo as much as possible.

-## Always on the foreground
+## Always on the foreground (does not work on a Mac)
-The photo window stays on the foreground, even when other windows are put at the same position.
+The photo window stays on the foreground, on top of all other windows.

 ## No wasted window area around photo
-The photo window size is adapted to the scaled photo size, to prevent waste of window area around the photo.
-The longest size of the photo is scaled to a predefined percentage of the screen height.
+The photo window size is fit to the scaled photo size, to prevent waste of window area around the photo.
+The longest side of the photo is scaled to a predefined percentage of the screen height.

 ## Automatic docking to outmost window corner
 When switching between different photos, the outmost window corner (closest to a screen corner) is kept stable to prevent the photo window from 'jumping' over the screen.